When and where to start the application and preparation process.

 Two to Three Months Prior to Departure

-- Confirm your participation in your program of choice.
+- Confirm your participation in your program.

 - Research and purchase your flight.